 The next meeting of Birch Parish Council will be held on Tuesday 5th December at 7-30pm, in Birch Memorial Hall.

 Birch Church Public Inquiry

 In early February 2017 the matter of the Public Inquiry about the Church Commissioners' Draft Pastoral Scheme to demolish Birch Church was referred back to the Secretary of State for Communities and Local Government.
 During September the Secretary of State sought the views of interested parties on a request from the Church Commissioners that he reconsider the decision to call a public inquiry.
 On 3rd October interested parties who made representations on the matter received copies of all the representations made in September.
-Interested parties have until Friday 13th October to submit comments on those representations if they wish.
-It will then be for the Secretary of State to decide whether he still wishes the matter to proceed to a public inquiry.
+Interested parties were given until Friday 13th October to submit comments on those representations if they wish.
+A decision is now awaited from the Secretary of State on whether he still wishes the matter to proceed to a public inquiry.